aunghtetnay/pyonerip/README.md

 # pyonerip
 PyonePlay ripper.

-Pyone Play Ripper is a Node.js module that allows you to rip videos from Pyone Play platform.
-It works by crawling the Pyone Play website using Puppeteer, parsing the H3U8 file, and downloading the .ts chunks using wget.
-The downloaded chunks are then merged into a single video using ffmpeg.
+**Pyone Play Ripper** is a Node.js module that allows you to rip videos from [Pyone Play platform](https://www.pyoneplay.com/).
+It works by crawling the [Pyone Play website](https://www.pyoneplay.com/) using `Puppeteer`, parsing the `H3U8` file, and downloading the .ts chunks using `wget`.
+The downloaded chunks are then merged into a single video using `ffmpeg`.

 ## Installation